Steve Daines: Foreign policy

-In January 2019, Daines was one of 11 Republican senators to vote to advance legislation intended to block Trump's lifting of sanctions against three Russian companies.

-In June 2019, Daines was one of eight senators to sign a letter to Premier of British Columbia John Horgan expressing concern over "the lack of oversight of Canadian mining projects near multiple transboundary rivers that originate in B.C. and flow into" Alaska, Idaho, Washington, and Montana.
-The senators requested that British Columbia replicate American efforts to protect watersheds.

 In January 2020, Daines expressed support for the US military's assassination of Iranian major general Qasem Soleimani by drone strike at the Baghdad International Airport.

 Gun policy

 Daines opposes gun control legislation.
 He has signaled opposition to proposals for expanded background checks and red flag laws, saying he does not believe such legislation would reduce gun violence.

 Health care

-In 2017, Daines voted to repeal the Affordable Care Act (Obamacare).
+In 2017, Daines voted to repeal the Affordable Care Act (also known as Obamacare).

 Immigration

 Daines opposes allowing Deferred Action for Childhood Arrivals (DACA) recipients to apply for temporary protection to stay in the United States; he believes the program is an executive overreach.

 Daines supported Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries.

 Internet and technology

 Daines opposes net neutrality and praised its 2017 repeal by the Federal Communications Commission (FCC).
-In May 2018, he voted against legislation to overturn the FCC's ruling and restore net neutrality.
+In May 2018, he voted against a bill that would overturn the FCC's ruling and restore net neutrality.

 In May 2020, Daines and Ron Wyden co-sponsored an amendment that would have required federal law enforcement and intelligence agencies to obtain federal court warrants when collecting web search engine data from American citizens, nationals, or residents under the Foreign Intelligence Surveillance Act (FISA).